-First of all, is the signal going to be amplified from the speakers before it hits the auxiliary lead.
+First, the signal will be amplified from the speakers before it hits the auxiliary lead.

 Suppose you were to simply splice speaker wires to auxiliary leads and cross your fingers, hoping for the best.
-In that case, you’d end up with a super weak signal that either didn’t work at all or was barely audible.
+In that case, you’d end up with a weak signal that either didn’t work or was barely audible.